smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 	"messageName": "AB 04 D1 9E 84 5C B8 22"
 }
 ```
-* Data type is String so that it can accommodate a byte string for CAN message.
-OEM_REF_MSG points to a message definition in OEM mapping table.
+* The Data type is the string so that it can accommodate a byte string for CAN message.
+OEM_REF_MSG points to a message definition in the OEM mapping table.
 ### Integer, Float, String can use the common range values defined in HMI/Mobile API
 ### Access to data items would still be controlled using Policies the same way.
 OEM would need to add new vehicle data items to policies.

 ## Impact on existing code
 * SDL core would need to add support to download and parse the new JSON schema for vehicle data.
-We can either keep the existing vehicle data items in HMI/Mobile API and only use this approach for new vehicle data items.
-Or totally replace the way vehicle data items are compiled and validated by SDL.
-Which is Instead of using the hard coded _xml_ file, valid vehicle data type would be fetched from mapping file over the cloud. (there would be a local copy for intial build).
-Interface between SDL and HMI need to be updated while passing _GetVehicleData/SubscribeVehicleData/UnsubscribeVehicleData/OnVehicleData_ requests to include return data type and reference key.
+SDL would either keep the existing vehicle data items in HMI/Mobile API and only use this approach for new vehicle data items or totally replace the way vehicle data items are compiled and validated by SDL.
+Instead of using the hard coded xml file, valid vehicle data type would be fetched from mapping file over the cloud. (there would be a local copy for the initial build).
+The interface between SDL and HMI needs to be updated while passing _GetVehicleData/SubscribeVehicleData/UnsubscribeVehicleData/OnVehicleData_ requests to include return data type and reference keys.

 * SDL Proxy needs to be able to download the new JSON schema for vehicle data and add a manager to allow requests for new vehicle data items in a systematic way.

-* APIs would need a new Request/Response API to act as Generic Request Response for _GetVehicleData/SubscribeVehicleData/UnsubscribeVehicleData_
+* APIs would need a new Request/Response API to act as the Generic Request Response for _GetVehicleData/SubscribeVehicleData/UnsubscribeVehicleData_

 ## Alternatives considered
-* Instead of using JSON to define vehicle data items schema, we can use either of following:
+* Instead of using JSON to define vehicle data items schema, SDL can use either of following:
   * XML:
     * This would reuse the XML based design with adding "reference" as another attribute or as a sub-element.
 Instead of sending a JSON file from cloud to the headunit, SDL would send a XML file that would be like a subset of the mobile API.
     * But this would need changes on the policy table server side as the policy server is configured to serve JSON as part of policy table update.